123mpozzi/TemporalDurationParser/README.md

 [Temporal.Duration]: https://tc39.es/proposal-temporal/docs/duration.html

 # Temporal.Duration Parser

-ISO 8601 notation for [Temporal.Duration]
+Parser of ISO 8601 notation for durations

+There is a good description of it on TC39's [Temporal.Duration] Proposal page:
+> Briefly, the ISO 8601 notation consists of a `P` character, followed by years, months, weeks, and days, followed by a `T` character, followed by hours, minutes, and seconds with a decimal part, each with a single-letter suffix that indicates the unit.
+Any zero components may be omitted.

-The parser is not complete and is mainly focused on converting Duration strings into seconds.
+*The parser is not complete and is mainly focused on converting Duration strings into seconds*

 ## Setup